SayLending.com Financial Network

 2. the lender's cost of capital

 Banks collect and manage money deposits like checking and savings.
-There is a cost associated with collecting and safeguarding deposits, which include the interest rate consumers collect on their accounts, safekeeping, and other insurance and maintenance fees.
+There is a cost associated with collecting and safeguarding deposits, which include the interest rate consumers collect on their accounts, interest rates from the fed and other banks for borrowed reserves, safekeeping, and other insurance and maintenance fees.

 Of course, there are more sophisticated models that go into the loan rate that include the "cost of capital".
 But that is beyond our scope.